4nhh/CS_3560_MiniTwitter/README.md

 ## Singleton
 The __Singleton__ pattern was applied to the **AdminController** class.
-As the class controls the application's data and interactions between the GUI and the objects, it was important that all calls to an ``AdminController`` would be directed to a consistent, singular instance thereof.
+As the class controls the application's data and interactions between the GUI and the objects, it was important that access to an ``AdminController`` would be centralized to a single instance.

 ```
 public static AdminController getInstance() {